 To do this on the target DigitalOcean database, remove any trusted sources from the database cluster.
 Removing all trusted sources leaves the database open to all incoming connections.
-To keep your databases secure after migration, make sure to add the trusted sources back to the database.
+To keep your databases secure after migration, add the trusted sources back to the database.

 If your source database resides at DigitalOcean, repeat the process of removing all trusted sources from the source database cluster.

 If your source database resides outside of DigitalOcean, you may need to update or temporarily disable any firewalls protecting the database before attempting migration.
-Please refer to your database provider’s documentation to see how to do this.
+Refer to your database provider’s documentation to see how to do this.